 To put things into perspective, here’s another example of modern HR.
 Instead of spending days on employee onboarding, they are putting apps like Donut to use.
-Cutting out the time required to manually make introductions during the onboarding, it lets HR focus on other aspects of employee satisfaction.
+You cut out the time required to make introductions during onboarding.
+This lets HR focus on other aspects of employee satisfaction.

 5. Modern HR are just humans with the right resources

-Now before CEOs turn to their HR departments seeking employee data, it is important to understand they need to be equipped with the right resources first.
+Now CEOs turn to their HR departments seeking employee data.
+But it is important to understand they need to be equipped with the right resources first.

-Modern HR is all about embracing the latest ways of working, optimizing management styles around it and using technology to work collaboratively.
-CEOs and decision-makers at organizations need to hence enable HR departments to optimize their existing resources and also identify those they need to keep teams agile.
+Modern HR is all about embracing the latest ways of working and optimizing management styles around it.
+It is also about using technology to work collaboratively.
+CEOs and decision-makers at organizations need to hence enable HR departments to optimize their existing resources.
+And also identify those they need to keep teams agile.